HamzaJirah/javascript-dom-selectors/README.md

 ## Tag selector is used to choose elements with matching tags.

 ## query selector only selects the first matching element.
 And it uses the css-style selector

+## query selector all selects all matching elements.
+It also uses the css-style selector.